 Also Read: India vs New Zealand Live Score

-Speaking at the Pakistan Super League (PSL) draft which is currently underway, Malik expressed hope that his side Karachi Kings would do much better than their showing in the first edition of the T20 league where they finished fourth out of five teams at the end of the group stage matches.
+Malik also expressed hope that his side Karachi Kings would do much better than their showing in the first edition of the T20 league where they finished fourth out of five teams at the end of the group stage matches.
 Malik, who had stepped down from captaincy during the latter stages of the first edition is pinning his hopes on better execution of plans and teamwork to help change his side’s fortunes second time around.

 “The first edition was tough because no one knew where a cricketer is going.
 But this year most of the stuff is planned.
 I think we’ve done our homework and that’s why we know whom to pick and whom not to pick.
 We picked our team before the draft and we are more or less settled now,” Malik said.